miekg/pkcs11/README.md

 * Fix/double check endian stuff, see types.go NewAttribute();
 * Kill C.Sizeof in that same function.
 * Look at the memory coping in fast function (sign, hash etc).
-* Fix inconsistencies in naming??
-Doubting if this is welcome.
+* Fix inconsistencies in naming?